lorenz-g/tesla-megapack-tracker/README.md

 - all data is in the `project.csv` file
 - the generated website is in the [docs](./docs) folder (it is called docs because of github pages)
 - To generate the website, install the dependencies and run `python generate_website.py`
+- To develop it is handy to use a tool like [watchexec](https://watchexec.github.io/downloads/) to listen to file changes and then rebuild the site.

 eventually:
 - every battery installation has a toml file located in the `battery-projects`